 Some advisers (like “multi-state advisers”) may have the option of choosing between SEC and state registration.

 How do I find out who regulates my investment adviser?

 Consider contacting your investment adviser to find out who has primary responsibility for regulating it.
-You can also get details about whether your investment adviser is registered with the SEC or a state securities authority on the Investment Adviser Public Disclosure Database available on Investor.gov.
+You can also get details about whether your investment adviser is registered with the SEC or a state securities authority by using the free Check Out Your Investment Professional search tool on Investor.gov.
 We can also assist you with determining the registration status of your investment adviser.
 Please call our toll-free investor assistance line at 1-800-SEC-0330 or use our online question web form.